-- Available to adults aged over 18 living in Wales affected by epilepsy including parents and carers
+- Available to adults aged over 18 living in Northern Ireland affected by epilepsy including parents and carers

-- 8 weeks of counselling online or over the phone, emotional support programmes in a group setting.
+- 8 weeks of counselling online or over the phone and online emotional support programmes in a group setting.

 - A totally free service.
 If you wish to make a donation, that is welcome but not obligatory.
 Your feedback at the end of the counselling process would be valuable.